laminas/laminas-form/docs/book/advanced.md

 ]);
 ```

-Each element provided out-of-the-box by zend-form supports this natively.
+Each element provided out-of-the-box by laminas-form supports this natively.

 > ### Use the ::class constant
 >